 Many adoptees can experience lifelong complicated feelings of grief, loss, abandonment and rejection that carry over into their adult lives.
 C-PTSD is very common among adult adoptees, as well as many lifelong complications stemming directly from being separated from our birth mothers- otherwise known as the “The Primal Wound”.

 Pamela has years of support group leadership experience being the Group Leader for Women’s Chemical Dependency for Celebrate Recovery in Lexington, KY.
 Her best source of experience is living as an adult adoptee and navigating her experiences for 43 years.
-She shares her adoption journey at Adoptee In Recovery.
+She shares her adoption journey at Pamela Karanova.
 She’s very transparent about sharing her heart regarding her adoption experience.
 She’s created “How Does It Feel To Be Adopted?” and “Ask An Adoptee” to create a space for her fellow adoptees to connect, share their voices and validate one another’s experiences.

 Adoptees Connect Groups are giving HOPE, when many adoptees have lived a life that feels hopeless.